This is where your Chinese adventure will begin and end!

 For more information, email firstname.lastname@example.org

-The direct flight from Los Angeles to Shanghai is approximately 13 hours.
+The direct flight from Los Angeles to Beijing is approximately 13 hours.
 The return flight to Los Angeles is a bit faster, taking 12 hours.

 Yes.
-All flights between Shanghai and the USA will have a flight leader starting when the students meet their flight leader in the LAX (Los Angeles) airport.
+All flights between Beijing and the USA will have a flight leader starting when the students meet their flight leader in the LAX (Los Angeles) airport.

 China requires a visa for US citizens which students must obtain themselves before departure.
 Information about obtaining your visa is provided with your acceptance letter.
 If your stay in China is longer than 30 days, please contact our office for information regarding additional visa requirements.
 Students who are not traveling on a US passport should check online for their visa requirements.